Link aggregation: DOCSIS

-Under the DOCSIS 3.0 and 3.1 specifications for data over cable TV (CATV) systems, multiple channels may be bonded.
+Under the DOCSIS 3.0 and 3.1 specifications for data over cable TV systems, multiple channels (i.e. radio-frequency ranges in the coax cable) may be bonded.
 Under DOCSIS 3.0, up to 32 downstream and 8 upstream channels may be bonded.
 These are typically 6 or 8 MHz wide.
-DOCSIS 3.1 defines more complicated arrangements involving aggregation at the level subcarriers and larger notional channels.
+DOCSIS 3.1 defines more complicated arrangements involving aggregation at the level of subcarriers and larger notional channels.